hailin-du/Path-to-Data-Science/Chapter 9 Notes.md

 * If you are **writing a class** that is a special version for the class that **already exists**, you can use **inheritance**
 * When a class inherit from another class, that class can get all the properties and methods from another class
 * The original class is called the **father** class, and the new class is called **son** class
-* The son class will inherit all the properties and methods from the father class and can also define its own property and method
+* The son class will inherit all the properties and methods from the father class and can also define its own attribute and method

 ## 9.3.1 Son Object's Method `__init()`
 When creating the son object instance, python will first need to complete the task, which passing all methods and properties to the son class
 * Therefore, the son class needs the method `__init__()`  to inherit father class's methods and properties
 * For example, we stimulate an electric car, but an electric car is a special car different than the traditional cars, so we will need to create a new class first based on previous class `Car()`
-* Then, we just need to provide special property or behavior only for the electric car, but the electric car also has the common properties as other traditional cars cars
+* Then, we just need to provide special attribute or behavior only for the electric car, but the electric car also has the common properties as other traditional cars cars
 ```python
 class Car():
     def __init__(self, make, model, year):